 We also continue to support accessibility through our City Mobility project.
-A joint initiative with TSB Bank, City Mobility provides free mobility scooters to help people get around and enjoy Wellington.
-A second mobility scooter site was recently added at Wellington Railway Station.
-Our partnership with the Halberg Trust has resulted in a free beach wheel chair which can be hired from the Freyberg Pool in Oriental Bay.
-We are still below our target in relation to our Accessible Wellington Action Plan initiatives, but we have made progress since 2014/15.
+A joint initiative with the TSB Bank, City Mobility provides free mobility scooters to help people get around and enjoy Wellington city.
+A second mobility scooter site was more recently added at Wellington Railway Station.
+Our partnership with the Halberg Trust has resulted in a free beach wheel chair which can be found at the Freyberg Pool in Oriental Bay.
+We are still below our target in relation to our Accessible Wellington Action Plan initiatives, we made progress since 2014/15.

-MEASURE 2015/16 ACTUAL PERFORMANCE 2015/16 TARGET 90% Accessible Wellington Action Plan initiatives planned for next year.
-85% 2014/15 PERFORMANCE , 77%
+Measure 2015/16 Actual Performance 2015/16 Target Accessible Wellington 90% Action Plan initiatives planned for next year.
+85% 2014/15 Performance 77%